 Friendship Place strives to maintain liquid financial assets sufficient to cover 90 days of general expenditures.
 As part of this liquidity management, Friendship Place invests cash in excess of daily requirements in various cash equivalents and investments.
-As described in Note 8 to the financial statements, Friendship Place also has a committed line of credit in the amount of \$700,000, which it could draw upon in the event of an unanticipated liquidity need.
-There was no outstanding balance on this line of credit at both September 30, 2023 and 2022.
+As described in Note 8 to the financial statements, Friendship Place is in the process of renewing the line of credit in the amount of \$700,000, which it could draw upon in the event of an unanticipated liquidity need.
+There was no outstanding balance on this line of credit at both September 30, 2024 and 2023.